 You can view the pre-recorded content for as long as the owner of that content keeps it available online.
 Access all that content via our programme, using the link below.

 We are in the process of uploading recordings of the webinars which were held over the course of the weekend.
 Once that has been done, they will be made available on this page.

 All events were completely free of charge and open to everyone, although we asked those who were able to make a donation to the National Emergencies Trust Coronavirus Appeal in return for our hard work (we organised the festival in our spare time as volunteers).

 Profits from the sales of merchandise leading up to the festival were donated to the same cause.
-In total, we have raised over £4,000, which will be distributed via local charities to those most affected by coronavirus.
+In total, we raised £4,526, which will be distributed via local charities to those most affected by coronavirus.

 Although sales of merchandise have now closed, you can still make a donation to charity, using the link below.

 On Facebook: at the Cycle Touring Festival Facebook Page